-In your design you will need to use several macros one of which will be the 0-to-5 counter you constructed in the last week's lab and another will be a routine to translate the four bit output from the decimal counters into the pattern of 0's and 1's corresponding to the activated segments on a 7-segment display.
-This will be the file "hex2led.vhd" which will be provided for you.
+In your design you will need to use several macros.
+One of those macros will be the 0-to-5 counter you constructed in the last week's lab.
+Another macro will be a routine to translate the four bit output from the decimal counters into the pattern of 0's and 1's corresponding to the activated segments on a 7-segment display.
+That will be the file "hex2led.vhd" which will be provided for you.
 A third macro, also provided for you, will divide the 50 MHz clock down to something that we can easily display and verify.
-On the basis of this macro you will write another (in vhdl) to generate a toggling frequency clock which will be an input to the macro multiplexing the two 4-bit output streams from your counter onto the 7-segment display.
-The last macro, designed by you, will be a multiplexer to carry the two bit streams representing the two decimal digits to our seven-segment displays.
+On the basis of the latter macro you will write another (in vhdl) to generate a toggling frequency clock which will be an input to the macro multiplexing the two 4-bit output streams from your counter onto the 7-segment display.
+The final macro, designed by you, will be a multiplexer delivering the two bit streams representing the two decimal digits to our seven-segment displays.